-Why is “Portfolio” so important in PPM?
-If a high functioning organization leveraging project management is primarily focused on projects, the responsibility for projects lies within the Project Management Office (PMO).
+Why is “portfolio” so important in PPM?
+If a high-functioning organization leveraging PM is primarily focused on projects, the responsibility for projects lies within the PMO.
 The PMO will maintain a robust automated system to process data relative to schedule, resources, and costs.
 These systems and reports are entirely lacking in the very important information related to strategic alignment and project benefits.
-Furthermore, PMOs rarely consider the impacts of proposed projects to an organization or at the end of the project’s lifecycle, evaluate if the return on investment was realized.
+Furthermore, PMOs rarely consider the impacts of proposed projects to an organization or, at the end of the project’s lifecycle, evaluate whether the ROI was realized.
 An even greater shortcoming is the inability of executives to leverage the systems that are in place to get key metrics for insight across the organization.
-Essentially there is a disconnect between the projects and their goals and measured results and the strategy as it ties to the business drivers and metrics associated with the organizational choice to do the projects to begin with.
+Essentially, there is a disconnect between the projects and their goals and measured results and the strategy as it ties to the business drivers and metrics associated with the organizational choice to do the projects to begin with.

 It may seem intuitive enough to assume that simply implementing PPM bridges the gap, bringing executives into the process, via a governance or investment board.
 But in reality, the critical elements of technology implementation will be maximized by business organizations defining and tying the key success definitions and leveraging the visibility of these success factors in regular reporting.
-This will create not only organizational adoption, but also commitment to use the systems and processes, thus reinforcing the integrity of the data being tracked and reported.
-Microsoft EPM 2010 for portfolio management addresses the issues of alignment, value, ROI, prioritization of proposed projects, and allocation of scarce resources.
+Doing this will create not only organizational adoption but also commitment to use the systems and processes, thus reinforcing the integrity of the data being tracked and reported.
+Microsoft EPM 2010 for PM addresses the issues of alignment, value, ROI, prioritization of proposed projects, and allocation of scarce resources.
 Furthermore, specialized PPM systems provide vastly improved communication for executives as well as the PMO.

 Expanding from PM to PPM requires the implementation, and business user adoption, of several new processes as well as a culture of change.
-The following are just some insights into options for expanding from PM to PPM:
+Some insights into options for expanding from PM to PPM are listed next.

 Top-down planning.
 The ability to build high-level plans and resource demand pictures